-Use safe leave to care for yourself or those you love.
+Use safe leave to care for yourself or your children.

-Let your employer know that you need to be gone from work due to Paid Leave Oregon reasons.
-You do not need to go into detail, but you do need to follow the instructions for how to give notice (below).
+Let your employer know that you need to miss work due to Paid Leave Oregon reasons.
+You do not need to give any other reason, but your employer may require you to let them know you are taking safe leave.
+You need to follow the instructions for how to give notice.

 - A copy of a police report